clojure-liberator/liberator/doc/execution-model.md

 <span class="label label-info">since 0.11.1</span>
-In case you want to avoid the deep merge of the context data you can also return a function with takes no arguments ("thunk").
+In case you want to avoid the deep merge of the context data you can also return a function which takes no arguments ("thunk").
 The return value of the function is used as the new context value:

 {% highlight clojure %}